 "Everyone always seems to gather in their kitchen, and this was open to both the family and dining rooms, so my goal was to create a mix of classic and modern, happy and sophisticated, with some moments," she says.
-Henderson also wanted to bring in a new big window to bring in a lot of natural light, but it is also a central view for anyone looking through it to see the kids playing in the yard below.
+Henderson also brought in a new big window for a lot of natural light and to see the kids playing in the yard below.

-But let's talk about the color palette because this kitchen really hits a home run in that department.
-"I've done a lot of blue kitchens so I wanted to do something different here," says Henderson.
+So how was the color palette decided on?
+"I've done a lot of blue kitchens, so I wanted to do something different here," Henderson says.
 In general, they stayed away from gray throughout the home because as Henderson puts it, "Portland is already so gray so often."
 After testing a million shades of green, they eventually landed on the pewter green.

-"I'm so happy with it," exclaimed Henderson.
+"I'm so happy with it," Henderson says.
 "It's deep, saturated, milky, and dramatic.
 It makes a quiet statement.
 It is a bold color without feeling bold, and it gives a lot of life to the room while keeping it timeless and traditional."

 The kitchen is very minimal and streamlined, without a lot of fuss.
 Fashion with function was the philosophy here, and it works.

-The vintage range brings the "updated traditional" style authenticity and a timeless appeal while the brass drawer pulls provide a modern lift.
+The vintage range brings the "updated traditional" style and a timeless appeal while the brass drawer pulls provide a modern lift.

 The mid-1980s home was originally a one-story builder basic home that needed a rehaul and, according to Henderson, "a big dose of soul."